Arizona Fairy Shrimp

 Filled with new white eggs (left) and ready to release (right)

 Eggs are 170-200 micrometer in diameter.
-Released eggs fall down into mud at the bottom of lake, and hide from tadpole shrimps (Triops) or any other predators, so most of eggs are under soil when the lake dry up, and just a few percentage of eggs are washed out by rain and 70% of them hatch.
+Released eggs fall down into mud at the bottom of lake, and hide from tadpole shrimps (Triops) or any other predators; so most of eggs are under soil when the lake dries up.
+When it rains again, only a few percentage of eggs are washed out by rain and 70% of them hatch.
 Usually eggs don't hatch in the water which they were released, they must be dried once to hatch.
 But there is an exception; if the water is changed to very clean water and exposed to enough sunlight, they hatch out just like when dry eggs are exposed to water.
 Conversely, there is a case that dry eggs don't hatch when exposed to water; if put eggs to a water pool that has been filled for a long time, the eggs don't hatch and wait for next chance.
-But in the case when the rain washs in dried eggs into the long-time-filled pool, the carried in eggs will hatch and a few of the eggs that were waiting in the pool as well.
+But in the case when the rain washes dried eggs into the long-time-filled pool, the carried in eggs will hatch out along with a few number of the eggs that were waiting in the pool.

 Egg hatching rates